Freedom of speech by country: Israel

 The Supreme Court of Israel (Levi v.
 Southern District Police Commander) ruled that:The right of demonstration and procession is a fundamental human right in Israel.
 It is recognized along with free speech, or emanating therefrom - as belonging to the freedoms that characterize Israel as a democratic state.

 The Democracy Index of 2017 includes a freedom of speech and media ranking in which Israel scores a shared 11th place out of 167 countries in the world (9 out of 10 points).
 According to the 2016 US Department of State report on Israel, "[t]he law generally provides for freedom of speech, including for members of the press, and the government generally respected these rights.
 An independent press, an effective judiciary, and a functioning democratic political system combined to promote freedom of speech and of the press".
-Incitement to discrimination (including incitment to boycott an entity solely based on its affiliation with Israel) and slander are civil offences, in which those affected by them can launch lawsuits.
-Incitment to violence is a criminal offence, which can result in a prison sentence.
+Incitement to discrimination (including incitement to boycott an entity solely based on its affiliation with Israel) and slander are civil offences, in which those affected by them can launch lawsuits.
+Incitement to violence is a criminal offence, which can result in a prison sentence.

+Activists claim that since the outbreak of the Gaza war, there has been a climate of fear in Israel threatening freedom of speech.
+On 5 November 2023, CNN reported that "dozens" of Palestinian residents and Arab Israelis were arrested in Israel for expressions of solidarity with the civilian population of Gaza, sharing Quran verses, or expressing "any support for the Palestinian people".